m2osw/snapdev/README.md

 # License

-The source is covered by the MIT license.
-The debian folder is covered by the GPL 2.0.
+This project is covered by the GPL 3.0.

 # Bugs